callahanrts/multinews/README.md

 Multinews
 =========

-Multinews is a news aggregator written in GO that allows you to storea all of your favorite news sources in a single location and easily switch between them.
+Multinews is a news aggregator written in GO that allows you to store all of your favorite news sources in a single location and easily switch between them.

   - Reddit
     - Manage subreddits